AaruranLog/pydoc.random/README.md

 Note: Model training is done using Google's colab, so although tensorflow and keras are used in this codebase, they need not be installed locally.

+I've included a compressed npz file which you can use to train your own models.
+Alternatively, you can prepare the data yourself from scratch.

 ## To prepare the data automatically
 After installing Go and python, run the script in src named 'prepare_data.sh', from the root-directory level.